markoraidlo/LTAT.02.002-Kepler-project/README.md

 Initial project report: M9_report.pdf
 Project readme: README.md

-Prerequisites to run it: Python 3, Jupyter Notebook, matplotlib, seaborn, pandas, numpy, sklearn, tensorflow, keras.
+Prerequisites to run it: Python 3, Jupyter Notebook, matplotlib, seaborn, pandas, numpy, sklearn, tensorflow, keras, imblearn.
 You also will need to have downloaded the data and unzipped the .csv files into the src/ directory.

 Run it as any other notebook.